Long-term contraception more effective than pills

 Depending on the brand, IUDs can prevent pregnancy for five to 10 years.
 Skin implants last for three years.

-The effectiveness of the methods varied with age: women under the age of 21 who used pills, the patch or a vaginal ring had almost twice as many unintended pregnancies as older women who used those methods, the researchers reported.
+The effectiveness of the methods varied with age: women less than 21 who used pills, the patch or a vaginal ring had almost twice as many unintended pregnancies as older women who used those methods, the researchers reported Wednesday in the New England Journal of Medicine.

-Half of all pregnancies in the United States are now unintended -- about 3 million annually, according to statistics from the Centers for Disease Control and Prevention.
+Half of all pregnancies in the U.S. are now unintended -- about 3 million annually.

 About half of those, in turn, are in women who have been using contraception and either do not use it properly, or the method fails.
 Of those unintended pregnancies, 1.2 million or so lead to abortions.